Hulu Rajang (federal constituency)

-Hulu Rajang is a federal constituency in Kapit Division (Bukit Mabong District, Kapit District & Belaga District), Sarawak, Malaysia, that has been represented in the Dewan Rakyat since 1971.
+Hulu Rajang is a federal constituency in Kapit (Bukit Mabong District, Kapit District & Belaga District) and Bintulu divisions (Tatau District & Sebauh District), Sarawak, Malaysia, that has been represented in the Dewan Rakyat since 1971.

 The federal constituency was created in the 1968 redistribution and is mandated to return a single member to the Dewan Rakyat under the first past the post voting system.

 Spanning an area of over 34,000 km2, almost the size of the state of Pahang, Hulu Rajang is the largest parliamentary constituency in Malaysia.
 Consequently it also has the lowest population density, with only 1 person per sq km.